paolapog/awesome-frontend-dev/typescript/enums.md

-Enums allow a developer to define a set of named constants.
-Using enums can make it easier to document intent, or create a set of distinct cases.
-TypeScript provides both numeric and string-based enums. <br />
+Enums in TypeScript allow developers to define a set of named constants, which can be either numeric or string-based.
+This can simplify code and make it easier to document intent.

 ```typescript
 enum Direction {